Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the number of Transaction epochs in the network so far.
+Returns the number of TX epochs in the network so far represented as `String`.

 ### HTTP Request